The Willow School (Louisiana): Admissions

-As of 2014 Kindergarten admissions is based on three levels: the first priority goes to siblings of students already admitted, the second priority goes to residents of the Lusher attendance zone, and the third goes equally to students testing into the school and to children of staff of Tulane University.
+As of 2014 Kindergarten admissions is based on three levels: the first priority goes to siblings of students already admitted, the second priority goes to residents of the Willow attendance zone, and the third goes equally to students testing into the school and to children of staff of Tulane University.

 In 2013 there were 152 spaces for admission and 1,336 applicants for these spaces.
 In 2015 the kindergarten had 104 spaces, and it had 300 to 350 applicants.
 When the following were subtracted from the 104 spaces: the 25-35 zoned students, siblings of already admitted students, the 15 students with parents/guardians working for Tulane, and those who scored well on a kindergarten scorecard; only 15 spaces remained for "ordinary" applicants.
 In 2016 Dreilinger stated that due to the admissions requirements, "the average child, with no special status, has had very little chance of getting in."

 As of 2016 Lusher was one of several New Orleans public schools that did not participate in OneApp, the common application system for New Orleans public schools.
 Dreilinger stated that Lusher's application procedure was "so complicated that parents have made spreadsheets to keep track of the steps".
 In 2015 the OPSB voted to require all charter schools to participate in OneApp.